Nancy Morton

 Nancy Morton was a key figure in the abolition of slavery in New Brunswick, Canada.
 Morton was an enslaved woman who sought to legally challenge slavery and earn her freedom in the nineteenth century by presenting a case to a court in Fredericton, New Brunswick.

 Trial

 In 1800, Morton appointed two lawyers to argue on her behalf in a Fredericton court that she should be granted freedom from Caleb Jones, her enslaver.
 Another source claims that Caleb Jones was acting on behalf of Stair Agnew, Nancy's actual enslaver.
 A different source claims that Stair Agnew "purchased" Morton for forty pounds in 1791, before "giving" her to Caleb Jones without transferring title.

-The trial lasted one year and resulted in a divided decision that forced her to remain in enslavement.
+The trial lasted one year and resulted in a divided decision that forced her to remain under enslavement.
 After the trial, Morton was "purchased" by William Bailey and enslaved for 15 years before "[disappearing] from history."